Productivity Tips That Work - Complete Guide for 2026

 Hydrate and Snack

 Your brain needs fuel.
-Drink water and have healthy snacks available.
+Even mild dehydration (1-2%) reduces cognitive performance.
+Keep water at your desk and have healthy snacks available to maintain steady energy.

 Mental Disconnect